This social enterprise post contains affiliate links.

 ABLE has grown from producing a single collection of hand-woven scarves to a one-stop-shop for ethical fashion, offering leather goods, handmade jewelry, denim, clothing, and footwear.
 Another cool thing ABLE is doing is being one of the first companies to publish their wages.
 So you can see for yourself how much everyone is making.

-I shopped at Nisolo for years before learning of their mission.
+I shopped at Nisolo for years before learning about their mission.
 They have the best shoes and pride themselves in being an ethical company.
 All Nisolo producers receive, at a minimum, beyond fair trade wages, healthcare, and a healthy working environment.
 Your purchase enables them to create an opportunity for over 500 people.
 They have factories in Peru and Mexico as well as independent artisans in Nairobi, Kenya & Trujillo, Peru.
 In addition to shoes, they also have bags and jewelry!

 One of the social enterprises listed that’s not in Nashville in The Giving Keys.
 You may not know this but I have a necklace from The Giving Keys that says FAITH and I wear it almost every day.
 Through their social impact employment model, every product you purchase supports job creation for people transitioning out of homelessness.
 I give my girlfriends a The Giving Keys gift every year!